Montana’s current minimum wage is $8.75, for employers who have more than $110,000 in annual gross sales. MT Dept. of Labor & Industry: Minimum Wage

 Tip minimum wage

 Tips are the property of the employee(s) who receive them and may not be used by the employer as part of the employee’s wages.
 Montana defines a tip as a sum of money given by a customer to an employee in recognition of services performed.
 The amount of money paid as a tip is determined solely by the customer.
 Tips are distinguished from service charges which are fixed amounts added to a customer’s bill in lieu of a tip.
-MT Code 39-3-402; MT Admin.
+MT Statute 39-3-402; MT Admin.
 Rule 24.16.1508 Service charges must be distributed to nonmanagement employees who participated in preparing and serving the food or beverage pursuant to a tip pool agreement.
-MT Code 39-3-402
+Employers may reduce the tips or service charges received by employees from customers by the fee the employers paid to process customers credit cards payments for the tips or service charges.
+MT Statute 39-3-402

 Tip pooling and sharing